top of page

 2024-2025

 Textiles are amongst the world’s largest sources of waste.
-Even though they are used for protection, for self-expression and for care, they are often undervalued: mass-produced, quickly consumed and rapidly discarded.
-In this context, textile designers must address not only today’s but also tomorrow’s needs.
+Even though the material is used for protection, self-expression and care, it is often undervalued: mass-produced, quickly consumed and rapidly discarded.
+In this context, textile designers must address not only today’s needs but also those of tomorrow.
 SMOCK draws on traditional smocking, a technique historically used to shape valuable fabrics without cutting, making them easier to reshape and reuse.
-The project reinterprets this technique and historical context in the contemporary setting, investigating alternative ways of producing and consuming.
-Rather than creating a single, fixed design, SMOCK approaches textiles as a fluid material, capable of evolving in form and function over time.
-By embedding three-dimensional structures and shapes into transformable, jacquard-woven fabrics, the project speculates on a variety of applications, silhouettes, styles, sizes and meanings in one single textile.
-SMOCK explores a future where textiles adapt to shifting wants and needs, aiming to strengthen both the personal and societal relevance of the textiles we live with.
+The project reinterprets this technique and its historical context in a contemporary setting, investigating alternative ways of producing and consuming.
+Rather than creating a single, fixed design, SMOCK approaches textile as a fluid material, capable of evolving in form and function over time.
+By embedding three-dimensional structures and shapes into transformable, jacquard-woven fabrics, the project speculates on a variety of applications, silhouettes, styles, sizes and meanings within a single textile.
+SMOCK explores a future where textiles adapt to shifting wants and needs, aiming to strengthen both their personal and societal relevance.